-Clean Wisconsin’s Natural Climate Solutions Initiative is leading the effort to scale Kernza® production in Wisconsin, addressing barriers to adoption of this dual-use perennial crop, tackling supply chain challenges, and improving market access for the grain.
+Clean Wisconsin’s Natural Climate Solutions Initiative is leading the strategic effort to unify Wisconsin Kernza® stakeholders, address barriers to adoption of this dual-use perennial crop, tackle supply chain challenges, and improve direct market access to the grain in a collective effort to help scale Kernza® production in Wisconsin.
 As part of Wisconsin’s Natural Climate Solutions Roadmap to reach net-zero agricultural emissions by 2050, the WI-grown Kernza® Supply Chain Hub Pilot Project aims to establish sustainable pricing models, streamline local supply chains and boost local processing capacity.

 Despite its promise, Kernza® faces hurdles to widespread adoption, mainly due to high prices and low supply.
 Since 2019, Wisconsin Kernza® has struggled to find a consistent market.
 In 2023, one Milwaukee craft brewery sourced 2,000 lbs of Wisconsin-grown Kernza® for a test run of five beers.
 This Wisconsin-grown Kernza® ultimately travelled over 1,000 miles (to be cleaned in North Dakota, aggregated in Minnesota, and transported back to Milwaukee) just to end up 30-45 min away from its fields of origin.
 At $7.50 per pound, the grain was significantly more expensive than traditional brewing grains like malted barley, priced at $0.34 per pound.
 On top of transportation and processing costs, the added transportation emissions negated the climate benefits of the crop, while also reducing profit margins for both growers and end-users alike.
 This is not a sustainable business model.

-To overcome these barriers, Wisconsin’s Kernza® coalition — Clean Wisconsin, Michael Fields Agricultural Institute, UW-Madison, UW Extension, and Rooster Milling—has come together in partnership with The Land Institute, University of Minnesota’s Forever Green Initiative, and Arcola Farms, to make the first concerted effort to address commercialization of Kernza® in Wisconsin and align stakeholders across the supply chain.
+To overcome these barriers, Wisconsin’s leading Kernza® advocates — Clean Wisconsin, Michael Fields Agricultural Institute, UW-Madison, UW Extension, and Rooster Milling—have come together in collaboration with The Land Institute, University of Minnesota’s Forever Green Initiative, and Arcola Farms, to make the first concerted effort to address the challenges of commercialization of Kernza® in Wisconsin and to align stakeholders across the supply chain.
 In January 2024, the project secured equipment for a miller in southeastern Wisconsin, making it only the second commercial-scale processor in the state.

 In addition to improving infrastructure, the project has presented at field days and brewer events to raise awareness of Kernza®’s environmental and culinary benefits.
 By the end of August, 4,000 lbs of Kernza® had been harvested and prepared for processing, enough to produce 100-300 barrels of beer.
 By 2025, yields are expected to quadruple as first-year fields mature and new growers join the effort.
 A robust supply chain is critical to meeting this growing demand and ensuring consistent quality and supply to breweries, bakeries, and restaurants.